-Since 2014, Bolter has served on the conducting faculty at Northwestern University Bienen School of Music faculty in 2014 as co-director of the Contemporary Music Ensemble and in 2015 was appointed the associate director of the Institute for New Music.
+Since 2014, Bolter has served on the conducting faculty at Northwestern University Bienen School of Music faculty as co-director of the Contemporary Music Ensemble and associate director of the Institute for New Music.
 He devotes his career to both traditional and contemporary music while constantly exploring new ways to conduct and enhance modern performance.
-He has also worked as an assistant conductor with the Indianapolis Symphony Orchestra and has been a frequent guest at the Civic Orchestra of Chicago, DePaul University School of Music and previously served on the conducting faculty at Indiana University Jacobs School of Music.
+He has also served as an assistant conductor with the Indianapolis Symphony Orchestra, Aspen Opera Theater and has been a frequent guest at the Civic Orchestra of Chicago, DePaul University School of Music and previously served on the conducting faculty at Indiana University Jacobs School of Music.

 Along with Conductor Donald Nally and Eighth Blackbird member Doug Perkins, he co-directed the mid-west premiere of John Luther Adams’ “SILA” to commemorate the new Ryan Center for the Arts building at Northwestern University.
 For four years, he served on the faculty at Indiana University as a staff conductor and taught graduate courses in orchestral conducting.